chevah/geck/content/python.rst

 Mixins encourage code reuse and avoid well-known pathologies associated with multiple inheritance.

-Mixin is a limited usage of multiple inheritance, but they should **not be mixed with overriding**.
+A Mixin is a limited use of multiple inheritance, but it should **not be mixed with overriding**.

-We use mixing to reuse code and they provide great help for writing tests.
+We use mixins to reuse code and they provide great help for writing tests.

 Methods from a mixin should not be overwritten by classes using the mixin.